Skip to content

 Can monogamy lower the risk of STIs?

-Yes, sexual monogamy—when both partners are faithful and aware of their health status—can greatly reduce the risk of STIs compared to having multiple partners or relationships with unclear boundaries Brooks, 2010.
+Yes, sexual monogamy—when both partners remain exclusive and have verified health status—can drastically reduce STI risk compared to having multiple or concurrent partners (Brooks, 2010).

 How does monogamy affect men’s mental health?